 Looking for flexible work that fits around school hours?
-Here are five great ways to make money from home.
+Here are 13 great ways to make money from home.

 1. Make quick cash with online surveys